trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

 This is not an official handbook.
 Many of these rules refer to another resources.
-It is rather a quick collection of some things used by me in production environments.
+It is rather a quick collection of some rules used by me in production environments (not only).

 The most important thing: